15 Bucket-List Places to Visit in New England (By a Local)

 The Best of New England: 15 Must-See Destinations

-All of the locations and attractions listed below are special in their own ways, and each offers its own unique thrills.
-When you’re putting together your own New England road trip itinerary this year, consider including some of these truly one-of-a-kind destinations.
-No visit to the region would be complete without stopping by at least one or two of them.
+All of the locations and attractions below are special in their own ways.
+So when you’re putting together your own New England road trip itinerary, consider including some of these epic destinations.

 Don’t have time to read the full article?
-Here’s the best places in New England at a high level:
+Here are the best places in New England at a glance:

 • Best Outdoor Adventure: Burlington, Vermont